AJBLDN/Applying-Mysql-queries-on-3-datasets-for-the-city-of-Chicago-obtained-from-the-Chicago-Data-Portal-/README.md

-#  Applying sql queries on 3 datasets for the city of Chicago obtained from the Chicago Data Portal
+#  Applying sql queries on 3 datasets for the city of Chicago obtained from the Chicago Data Portal using IBM DB2 cloud

 1. Chicago Socioeconomic Indicators